lanceman2/st/README.md

 > simulation toolkit (st), yet another

 This is my personal general propose simulation toolkit.
-C APIs (with C++ interfaces) (application programming interfaces) and some scripts.
+C APIs (application programming interfaces) and some scripts.
 Tools to write computer programs that run in operator-in-the-loop real-time or not.
-It's a just starting.
+It's just starting.